-- Applicants with a 3.0 cumulative GPA or higher* and have satisfied the College Academic Distribution Requirements (or CADR) requirements have met the admissions requirements.
-Complete your application prior to February 1 for fall quarter to guarantee your admission and for tuition scholarship consideration..
+- Applicants with a 3.0 cumulative GPA or higher and have satisfied the College Academic Distribution Requirements (CADRs) qualify for Guaranteed Admission.
 No personal statement or essay required!

-At CWU, we want all students to thrive in our learning community.
-We understand that GPA is just one indicator of your ability to be successful in college.
+*We understand that GPA is just one indicator of your ability to be successful in college.
 If your cumulative GPA is below 2.50, we’d like to hear your story.
-In 2-4 paragraphs, tell us about your past academic experience, any challenges you have faced and overcome, and your plans to be successful at CWU.
+In 2 to 4 paragraphs, tell us about your past academic experience, any challenges you have faced and overcome, and your plans to be successful at CWU.

 - 4 years of English

 - 3 years of Social Science